domoritz/domoritz.github.io/projects.md

 ### Game of Life

 I implemented Conway's Game of Life in Python, Go, Rust, and C#.
+All projects are on [GitHub](https://github.com/search?q=user%3Adomoritz+gameoflife).

 ### Leaflet plugins